cdpxe/NELphase/documentation/README.md

 * my [MOOC (*massive open online class*) on Network Covert Channels](https://github.com/cdpxe/Network-Covert-Channels-A-University-level-Course)
 * see (Mazurczyk et al., 2016) for detailled fundamentals

 Some covert channels are capable of performing a so-called [**Network Environment Learning** phase](https://www.researchgate.net/publication/229091999_The_Problem_of_Traffic_Normalization_Within_a_Covert_Channel%27s_Network_Environment_Learning_Phase?ev=srch_pub&_sg=yiWm%2Fl1DEUeQDayeMTW0oEMG5Uyxo4zfcmAAOkr6NkJtTx6g7xucnaWMAIFkzvlq_n6tx%2Fpj8MwJkZ%2FDhSCYZtVcY3G8XFjtuD0wGGY97liDms58KUp77JmWf%2F2uLjaFg_9rtZQe80mfDWVt%2BOxdHhJvIgvvSP8%2FJUpvi9Tx32b%2BASAG60z5JBglEJw%2Fx0RbUK) (or: NEL phase).
-Such NEL-capable covert channels
+Such NEL-capable covert channels ...

 - can determine how exactly data can be covertly exchanged between sender and receiver, and
 - which types stealthy data transmissions will be blocked/modified by an active warden (e.g. a firewall or a traffic normalizer).

 For instance, certain network packets of the covert channel may be blocked by an active warden if they set reserved header bits to '1' (a typical filter rule of an active warden could simply clear the bit to prevent a covert channel).

 Although the NEL phase was originally discussed in academia around 2008/2009, no implementation was made available by any researchers.
-With NEL, we provide the first public implementation of a NEL phase on the basis of scapy and libpcap.
+With NEL, we provide the first public implementation of an improved NEL phase as described by (Wendzel, 2012) on the basis of scapy and libpcap.
 NEL is written in C and runs best under Linux.

 ## How the NEL Phase Works

 Regarding (Yarochkin et al., 2008), adaptive covert channels perform two different phases.
 In the so-called *Network Environment Learning* phase (NEL phase), peers (e.g. a covert sender and a receiver) try to determine which protocols can be used to communicate covertly and which protocols are blocked (and thus cannot be used for the covert communication).
 This is done by sending test traffic from one peer to the other.
 After the NEL phase found suitable non-blocked protocols, the *Communication* phase starts, in which actual covert traffic is exchanged.
 However, the NEL phase is continuously performed to update the list of non-blocked protocols from time to time.
-This approach was later extended by (Wendzel and Keller, 2011) and (Wendzel, 2012), i.e. the NEL phase was made more fine-grained and more robust.
+This approach was later extended by (Wendzel and Keller, 2011) and especially (Wendzel, 2012), i.e. the NEL phase was made more fine-grained and more robust.
+Our tool implements the sophisticated NEL phase of (Wendzel, 2021), i.e. a NEL phase with a feedback channel.

 A countermeasure, such as a traffic normalizer, would then try to block the covert traffic of the NEL and Communication phases.
 However, the NEL phase can be improved so that it can be performed even in the presence of a traffic normalizer (or other forms of *active wardens*), see (Wendzel, 2012) for details.
-NEL-capable covert channels can be currently only efficiently combated by so-called *dynamic wardens* that modify their own filter behavior in a constant manner, cf. (Mazurczyk et al., 2019).
+NEL-capable covert channels can be currently only efficiently combated by so-called *dynamic wardens* (and their derivate, the *adaptive wardens*) that modify their own filter behavior in a constant manner, cf. (Mazurczyk et al., 2019) and (Chourib et al., 2021).

 ## How the NEL Tool Works

 The NEL tool implements a sophisticated NEL phase as described in (Wendzel, 2012).
 In this scenario, *Alice* (NEL sender) and *Bob* (NEL receiver) are separated by an active warden (e.g. a traffic normalizer).
 The active warden blocks covert traffic between the two.
 If Alice sends a covert channel test packet to Bob, he may receives it but his reply to Alice could be blocked.
-To solve this problem, (Wendzel, 2012) proposes to utilize a third (but temporary, e.g. less secure) participant (or more general: temporary/less secure non-blocked channel) between Alice and Bob (in the figure below called the `Feedback Channel`) to exchange information that
+To solve this problem, (Wendzel, 2012) proposes to utilize a third (but temporary, e.g. less secure) participant (or more general: temporary/less secure non-blocked channel) between Alice and Bob (in the figure below called the **Feedback Channel**) to exchange information that

 - announce test traffic and
 - provide feedback (i.e. Bob tells Alice whether test traffic was received, or not).